-The signature Thermolon Diamond Advanced healthy ceramic non-stick coating is infused with diamond and free of PFAS, PFOA, lead, and cadmium so it can’t release toxic fumes even if it gets overheated.
-The coating is durable and also metal utensil safe.
+The signature Thermolon Diamond Advanced healthy ceramic nonstick coating is infused with diamond and free of PFAS, PFOA, lead, and cadmium, so it can’t release toxic fumes even if it gets overheated.
+The coating is durable and safe for metal utensils.

 More fragile than it should be.

 Comprehensive 10-piece set.
 Includes skillet, grill pan, saucepan, braising dish, roaster, and Dutch oven with nonslip lids.
 Enameled cast iron is nonreactive; has no chemicals to transfer to food.
 Nonstick properties need only a little fat or oil when properly heated.
 Durable heirloom quality.

 Quite expensive.
 Heavier than other sets.

 Comes in multiple colors.
 The ceramic material is good at maintaining even heat while also being easy to clean.
 Does not have toxic elements such as PTFE, PFOA, and PFAS.
 Comes with a magnetic pan rack for easier storage.
 Can withstand high oven heats.

 The lids aren't see-through, making it hard to gauge boiling without removing it.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Whether your current cookware is wearing out or you’ve decided to upgrade your kitchen, a new set of healthy cookware can help keep harmful chemicals and materials out of your food.